 Scammers are constantly evolving and becoming more innovative in their attempts to pursue online crime.
 They use platforms like GigSalad to contact performers in an attempt to defraud them.
-We have several security systems in place and protecting our vendors is important to us.
+We have several security systems in place, and protecting our members is important to us.
 However, sometimes bad apples get through, so it’s essential to know how to spot a scammer.

 Catch the red flags